wiretrape/sys_hooker/README.md

 # sys_hooker
-Tiny and simple KM that hooks arbitrary syscalls on x86_64
+Tiny and simple linux kernel module that hooks arbitrary syscalls on x86_64